Top 7 Square Alternatives

 Unlike Square, Intuit GoPayment gives you your own dedicated merchant account, which brings with it the benefits we’ve always discussed.
 GoPayment’s pay-as-you-go processing rate of 2.4% + $0.25 per swipe is also cheaper for merchants, except in the case of very small transactions (and for a $19.95 monthly charge, you can get a much lower rate of 1.6% + $0.25).
 Finally, Intuit GoPayment has more advanced features than Square, including full-fledged QuickBooks integration.
 Live chat support is also a plus.

 7. Vend POS

-Though it is web-based, Vend is a powerful, full-fledged POS system, such that you can use it to replace a traditional Windows-based POS system at your brick-and-mortar store.
+Though it is web-based, Vend (see our review) is a powerful, full-fledged POS system, such that you can use it to replace a traditional Windows-based POS system at your brick-and-mortar store.
 Vend is also a viable alternative to Square if you currently use the Square Stand iPad setup.
 In addition to running on an iPad, you can also use Vend from a web browser, which means you can process payments from any web-connected device, wherever you are.

 Processing fees with Vend depend on the payment processor you use; for example, if you use Vend with PayPal, you’ll get a rate of 2.7%.
 Vantiv is another payment processing option.
 Vend comes with a monthly service charge unless you choose its limited free plan, but the numerous advanced POS options that come with Vend make its $59/month fee well worth it – these features include advanced inventory management, 24/7 email support, offline mode, eCommerce functionality, loyalty program features, customer management, and many more.